coviccinelle/ft_tokenizerArt/README.md

 # Open: http://localhost:3000/native-mint.html
 ```

+Note: If you use multiple wallet browser extensions (e.g. Rabby), temporarily disable Rabby to avoid conflicts with MetaMask when connecting the web interface.

 ## Contract
 - **Address**: see `CONTRACT_ADDRESS` in your `.env` or run `./manage.sh status`
 - **Network**: Sepolia